A complete guide to understanding, monitoring and fixing network packet loss

 What is internet packet loss?

-In any network environment, data is sent and received across the network in small units called packets.
+In any network environment, data is sent and received via different devices across the network in small units called packets.
 This applies to everything you do on the internet, from emailing, uploading or downloading images or files, browsing, streaming, gaming – to voice and video communication.

-When one or more of these packets is interrupted in its journey, this is known as packet loss.
-The Transmission Control Protocol (TCP) divides the file into efficiently sized packets for routing.
-Each packet is separately numbered and includes the destination’s internet address.
+Your network's Transmission Control Protocol (TCP) divides data files into efficiently sized pieces for routing, then each piece is separately numbered and identified with the destination’s internet address.
 Each individual packet may travel a different route, and when they have arrived, they are restored to the original file by the TCP at the receiving end.

 Network congestion - The primary cause of network packet loss is congestion.
 All networks have space limitations, so in simple terms, network congestion is very much the same as peak hour traffic.

-At peak times, when network traffic hits its maximum limit, packets are discarded and must wait to be delivered.
+When your network's traffic hits its maximum limit, packets are discarded, and those packets lost have to queue and wait to be delivered.
 Fortunately, most software is designed to either automatically retrieve and resend those discarded packets or slow down transfer speed.

 Network hardware problems - The speed with which hardware becomes outdated or redundant these days is another major problem for your network.
 Hardware such as firewalls, routers, and network switches consume a lot of power, and can considerably weaken network signals.
 Sometimes organizations overlook the need to update hardware during expansions or mergers and this can contribute to packet loss or connectivity outages.